-Some of us migraine sufferers who suffer from debilitating chronic or periodic migraine headache attacks are looking for headache relief that doesn’t get made in a drug lab using synthetic who knows what.
+Do you suffer from debilitating chronic or periodic migraine headache attacks and are looking for headache relief that doesn’t get made in a drug lab using synthetic who knows what?

-Plus, many of us have already experienced ineffective medications with break through pain and side effects that are more troublesome than they are worth.
+Have you already experienced ineffective medications with breakthrough pain and side effects that are more troublesome than they are worth?

-And ironically enough, headaches is one of them.
-I don't really want to mention weight gain, in case I sound superficial which I am not, but who wants that?
+I don't really want to mention weight gain as yet another detrimental side effect, in case I sound superficial which I am not.
+But who wants that added to the mix with other troublesome side effects.

 I have never found aspirin to work with my severe migraines, but I think feverfew for migraines is worth a try for sure.

-Some migraine sufferers have found help from feverfew (Tanacetum parthenium), a common flower native to South Eastern Europe and is now common to North America and Australia.
+Numerous migraine sufferers have already found effective pain relief from Feverfew (Tanacetum parthenium), a common flower native to South Eastern Europe and is now common to North America and Australia.

 Feverfew for migraines is best used as a preventative.

-Upon further research, Feverfew, while helpful to some, has a significant amount of potential side effects.
+Feverfew, while helpful to many, has a significant amount of potential side effects.
 Few people experience them, but they can be serious.
-Any patient wanting to add feverfew to their migraine prevention regimen should consult with their doctor and a licensed herbalist.

-Feverfew is available in many forms.
 You can grow the plant at home and chew the leaves.
 Two to three leaves each day is recommended.
-The herb is also available in tea, tablet, capsule, and tincture forms.

 Just another warning: Feverfew in any form can cause mouth ulcers, but they are most common among those that chew the leaves or drink the tea.
 If mouth sores develop, discontinue use immediately.